 Gen Z has little need to look to elders for information.
 Having the entire world in the palm of our hands decreases much of the value of those who have lived longer than we have.
 Now, seeing wrinkles as a symbol of incapability, tiredness, and unhappiness, it only makes sense why more and more young people go to extreme lengths to avoid or retouch wrinkles.

 Regardless of what society says, it is up to you to personally decide whether you embrace your wrinkles or seek facial rejuvenation.
-Should you resonate with the latter, contact Dr. Konstantin’s Manhattan-based office, where we will be happy to help you schedule a consultation.
+Should you resonate with the latter, contact Dr. Konstantin’s NYC facial plastic surgery practice, where we will be happy to help you schedule a consultation.